CalebRizo/reasonml-koans/README.md

 ## Inspiration

-Reason Koans was inspired by [F# Koans](https://github.com/ChrisMarinos/FSharpKoans) by Chris Marinos, which was inspired [Ruby Koans](http://rubykoans.com/).
+Reason Koans was inspired by [F# Koans](https://github.com/ChrisMarinos/FSharpKoans) by Chris Marinos, which was inspired by [Ruby Koans](http://rubykoans.com/).